Türkiye Awaits with the New Turkey Digital Nomad Visa: empower your Spirit

 • If the applicant is self-employed, the business contract between the applicant and the company (except companies located in Türkiye)

-A few other things that are typically required but not included on this list are things like insurance for your time in the country, no criminal record, and a rental contract.
+A few other things that are typically required but not included on this list are things like medical insurance for your time in the country, no criminal record, and a rental contract.

 So there are a couple of different parts to this process.